Donjohn/MediaBundle/README.md

 ### Custom MediaProvider
-To implement your own provider, use the ProviderInterface or extends the BaseProvider (easier) Autowiring does the job...
+To implement your own provider, extends the BaseProvider and redefine getAlias and add template + allowed_types in config.yml Autowiring should do the job...

 ### Javascript